 You could visit the scenic mountains and hills of Scotland, the Welsh Valleys of Wales, the seaside resorts of England and iconic views of Ireland.
 We’re pretty well off with a variety of locations in the UK.
 There’s something for everyone.

 Where to visit in Northern Ireland after lockdown

 Let’s be honest.
 We all need a few pints after this (or wines if you’re like me) so where better to quench your thirst than Ireland.
 Belfast is a great place to eat and drink till you’ve had your fill but also the perfect place to walk it off.

 Belfast has some beautiful locations which inspired literature such as Chronicles of Narnia and Gulliver’s Travels.
 It’s also famous for being the birthplace of Titanic and has the HMS Caroline which survived the battle of Jutland in World War One.

 Too much culture?
 Then just take a look around.
 Belfast has many scenic walks and tours you can go on around the city.
 Enjoy the castles, gardens and architecture.
 I’ll see you at the bar.
-Vodka coke please.
+Vodka coke, please.
 Cheers.

 Atlas Anxiety Tip: Pubs and restaurants might be reopening soon but even with all the restrictions in place, if you’re feeling anxious then eat or drink outside.
-There will be more space and more relaxing environment for you to enjoy yourself.
+There will be more space and a more relaxing environment for you to enjoy yourself.

 Northern Ireland Road trip